How to Get Approved for a Bad Credit Business Loan

 The U.S. Small Business Association recommends having a business partner with good personal credit.
 If you don’t have a high personal credit score, it may be time to consider bringing in outside partners to split profits and increase investments.
 If you can recruit a partner who will vouch for the company as an executive or co-founder, you can score a larger loan or get approved for a lower interest rate.

 If you can’t convince the bank or lender why and how your use of the funds will boost revenues for you, you’re going to have a tough time getting approved.
-Make sure you have an idea of what the primary uses of the loan will be, any secondary expenses, and what you plan to do with any leftover cash.
+We suggest having a clear explanation of what the primary uses of the loan will be, secondary expenses, and what you plan to do with any leftover cash.

-Like the previous recommendation, you need to exhibit that you’ve considered other options for additional working capital.
-As NerdWallet points out, if you’re able to wait for a cash influx, use a credit card, or focus on boosting your credit score.
-That way, you can apply for a loan once you have an improved score.
+If you’re able to, wait for a cash influx, use a credit card, or focus on boosting your credit score over time.
+That way, you can apply for a small business loan once you have an improved score.

 It never hurts to turn in an extremely polished application and bring up pain points before the lender does.
-Banks are notoriously difficult to convince, and not all alternative lenders work with businesses with poor credit, but if you’ve done your due diligence, you have a much better chance of getting a business loan.
+Banks are notoriously difficult to convince, and not all alternative lenders work with businesses with poor credit.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.